 In presence of constraints other than the mass constraints, the target mass constraint is adjusted to satisfy the structural constraints.
-The mass target $(M^)$ is increased in proportion to the constraint violation for all constraints except force constraints for which the mass target is reduced.
+The mass target (M^) is increased in proportion where J is the total number of constraints, K_j^c is the coefficient used to scale the constraint violation of the j^{th} constraint, and ε_j is the violation of the j^{th} constraint.
+The total change in mass target (ΔM) is bounded to allow gradual changes in the structure.